IStranger/yii-resource-smart-load/README.md

 Note:

-    The extension is under active development and requires a good of refactoring (especially in the client area).
+    The extension is under active development and requires a good refactoring (especially client side).
 This extension works well, but before use on production version of your website, you must carefully test it (the tests will come later).
 It is also planned deep change of algorithm that eliminates many of the limitations of this extension (see below).
 Therefore it is